hashemelezabi/old_site/index.md

 ---
-layout: full-width
+layout: post-no-title
 title: Hashem Elezabi
-# Note that this index page uses a full-width layout!
 ---

 # Hello!

 I'm Hashem -- thanks for visiting my website.
 I'm an undergraduate student at Stanford University majoring in Computer Science with a minor in Mathematics.
-I'm interested in algorithms, machine learning, and computer systems.
+I'm interested in algorithms, machine learning, and computer systems. {% marginfigure "my-photo" "assets/img/me.jpg" "At beautiful Yosemite" %}

 I love working on hard problems, especially ones that have a real-world impact.
 I have worked on significant projects in both industry and academia, as well as a number of personal projects.
 Check out a comprehensive list here!